sethmlarson/sethmlarson.dev/app/markdown/2026-04-18/nintendo-switch-2-storage-prices.md

 The table below
 which includes both the price of the game and incremental price of storage (depending on which storage device you purchase) to compare the price between physical and digital.
-Notice how

 |Edition|Storage|Total Price|Game Price|Storage Price|Game Size|
 |-------|-------|----------:|---------:|------------:|--------:|